WebMatrixware/linqed/api.md

 <a name="linqed+select"></a>

 ### linqed.select(filter) ⇒ <code>collection</code>
-Return a collection with elements determined by the filter function provided
+Return a collection with elements determined by the filter function provided.
+NOTE: .select() allows you to control what parts of each object in a collection are returned, but all elements are returned.
+To limit which elements are returned use .where().

 **Kind**: instance method of [<code>linqed</code>](#linqed)
 **Returns**: <code>collection</code> - The collection of selected properties for each element